ghostserverd/docker-valheim-ghost/README.md

 ## server setup
 1. Port forward `47584,2456,2457,2458` to the machine that will host the server.
 2. Run `docker-compose -f valheim.yml up valheim`.
 3. The first time you run it, it will probably hang with a log message like `DungeonDB Start <some_number>`.
-You might be able to let it finish, but I found if you kill it and start it again, it will succeed the second time.
-I'm not sure why this is yet.
+Once it reaches this point, kill the container and start it again.
+This time, it should complete successfully and you will be able to connect in the future.
+Even if it does reach the `Game server connected` message, you need to kill it to ensure that the emu is set up correctly.

 ## client setup
 courtesy of mingo222